Two days ago, I think I finally figured out why you can't

-Why you cannot corner a mountain bike like a sport bike
+corner a mountain bike like you would corner a sport bike.
+I then drew it

 Some short background: A few months ago I smashed my head into a berm really hard at Crested Butte resulting in a mild concussion and some rather hilarious pictures.
 The crash was familiar...
 I go around a corner, my wheels wash out, handle bar drives into the ground, my bars cross and I slam into the dirt.
 It was so familiar, and had happened so often, that I decided I was absolutely doing something wrong.
 At the next race, a friend explained that I should corner with my bike, and not with my body (Fabian Barel can explain this much better than I can).
 I did this, and not only did I fall much less, but my cornering improved immensely.
 However, intuitively I struggled sometime trying to figure out why this made sense.